 Talaa Kebira Market is the perfect place to shop, photograph, bargain, and simply experience true Moroccan culture.

 Here, locals buy their regular supply of vegetables, meat, groceries, and other daily needs.
 There’s not a single hour of the day that this market is not crowded.
 You will have to make your way through the swarm of haggling locals and awestruck tourists.
 But really, in Moroccan markets, true beauty is in chaos.

 The Talaa Kebira market is also well-equipped to cater to your hunger pangs.
 Eateries selling local delicacies like bread, snail soup (yes, it’s a thing) and shawarmas are spread across the market.

 This market is overflowing with people, irrespective of the time.
 So, visit it as per your convenience.

-Leather goods, jewelry, ceramics, rugs, perfumes, shisha, lampshades, pottery and more
+Leather goods, jewellery, ceramics, rugs, perfumes, shisha, lampshades, pottery and more

 Lastly, in case you feel lost at any point, simply ask.
 Moroccans are amicable and will try their best to help you out.

 The Souks of Fes

 The ancient city is more than popular for its artisans, its merchants, its traders and its ever-bustling maze-like alleyways.
 What all of these make up is a souk – a bazaar, an Arab marketplace.
 A visit to a souk is a must in your 24 hours in Medina.